I am not considering any new students or post-docs for the 2013-14 academic year, but hope that some aspects of this page may still be helpful to you.

 You can see some pictures of us here

 1980-82 Larry Karp (PhD student, Agricultural Economics).
-Currently: Department of Natural Resource Economics, University of California, Berkeley (Web page)
+Currently: Professor, Department of Natural Resource Economics, University of California, Berkeley (Web page)

 1983-84 Leann Sucht (Senior thesis student)